-As more and more people invest in foreign real estate, the legal question of what happens to that property during the probate process is struggling for an answer.
+As more and more people invest in foreign real estate which generates a growing need for foreign real estate document translation services, the legal question of what happens to that property during the probate process is struggling for an answer.
 The issue is complicated by the laws of the jurisdiction where the property is located, where the will is made and probate occurs, as well as by tax planning considerations.
 And that’s where certified translation of foreign laws and translation of foreign wills comes in handy.

 As a general rule, because real estate is immovable property, it will be held subject to the domestic law of the jurisdiction it is located in.
 When this location uses a foreign language, knowing what the law is requires a foreign language translation.
 In order to understand such jurisdiction-specific issues as tax consequences or forced heirship, an early foreign language translation of the jurisdiction’s law is essential.